appuio/ops-techlab/labs/61_monitoring.md

 Speaking of garbage collection, there's another component that needs frequent garbage collection: the registry.
 Contrary to the Docker storage on each node, OpenShift only provides a command to prune the registry but does not offer a means to execute it on a regular basis.
 Until it does, setup the [appuio-pruner](https://github.com/appuio/appuio-pruner) as described in its README.

-### Does our cluster have enough capacity to run all pods?
+### Does our Cluster Have Enough Capacity to Run All Pods?

 Besides the obvious components that need monitoring like CPU, memory and storage, this third question is tightly coupled with requests and limits we looked at in [chapter 4](41_out_of_resource_handling.md).